Updated Jan 2023; see text in italics

-Historically and in-line with a number of other workshops, I’ve used three tiers for the pricing structure: Basic/General/Full; Gold/Siler/Bronze; £35/£65/£120 etc – call it what you like, but all essentially offer the same three levels.
+Historically and in-line with a number of other workshops, I’ve used three tiers for the pricing structure: Basic/General/Full; Gold/Silver/Bronze – call it what you like, but all essentially offer the same three levels, with the ‘standard service’ sitting somewhere between £40 and £90….please do read what you’re getting for your money.

-Since opening in 2019 the vast majority of my ‘standard’ services have been what’s now listed as the general service; for me, the £65 price tag was too much, but the basic £35 not enough.
-So I’ve simplifed my pricing and now, in the vast majority of cases, a bike service will cost you £45 (less parts).
+Since opening in 2019 the vast majority of my ‘standard’ services have been what’s now listed as the general service; my original price scale of £65 price tag was too much, but the basic £35 not enough, so I simplified my pricing set the general service at £45.
+Throughout the whole of the COVID pandemic I froze my prices, however, for 2023, to reflect the cost of all parts and consumables increasing in price, the cost of a general service has risen to £55 – this still offers great value for money!

 I’d recommend this service for bikes less than a year old, and ones that rarely get ridden.
 A good bike health check-up.
 This will cover the major points of your bike to make sure its safe and more importantly, enjoyable to ride; of course, if more needs doing, I’ll always call and advise you first.